Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-Louis' formula was developed for computing the observed information matrix in the EM algorithm.
-However, it is applicable to our estimation because the Newton-Raphson algorithm described in Section \ref{sec:estimation-computation} is essentially equivalent to an EM algorithm and all components needed for applying the Louis' formula are calculated in the last step of Newton-Raphson update.
-To address the possible numerical instability resulting in the information matrix being singular or negative-definite and non-invertible, we applied the generalized Cholesky decomposition, as implemented in R package \texttt{matrixcalc}, to the observed information matrix.
+Louis' formula is applicable to our estimation because the Newton-Raphson algorithm described in Section \ref{sec:estimation-computation} is equivalent to a one-step EM algorithm.
+Furthermore, all components needed for applying the Louis' formula are calculated in the last step of Newton-Raphson update.
+In addition, we use the generalized Cholesky decomposition, as implemented in R package \texttt{matrixcalc}, for the observed information matrix to address the potential issue of singular or non-invertible information matrix due to numerical variation.
 A generalized inversion of matrix can then be computed and used as the estimator for $\mbox{Var}(\widehat{\btheta}, \widehat{\balpha})$.